marckol/class/README.md

 For object of class created with Klass.Class, when attempting to set a value with wrong type to a field an error/exception is thrown.

 ### Requirements

 You need no particular installation as it's needed for typescript.

+No transpiler is needed.

 Just a browser and load:

   - serenix_object.js
   - xregexpall.js library of **Steven Levithan** that extends javascript regular expression class `RegExp`.